sweetmentor/Str4-eCommerce-App/README.md

 ## Testing

 * A coverage Test conducted with a report of 73% available [here](https://str4-ecommerce-sweetmentor.c9users.io/htmlcov/index.html) and in test_report folder of this project.
+This was done by:
+- $ sudo pip3 install coverage
+- $ coverage run manage.py test (app name)
+- $ coverage html
 * All code used on the site has been tested to ensure everything is working as expected, by making demo purchase from adding item to cart, deleting from cart to making payment using Stripe.
+* Successful Stripe payment screen shot is uploaded in test_report folder.
 * Anonymous User trying to add post from the browser by hacking the https should throw a "ValueError at /blogs/new/ Cannot assign "<SimpleLazyObject: <django.contrib.auth.models.AnonymousUser object at 0x7fc3cfdc7da0>>": "Post.author" must be a "User" instance".
 * Site viewed and tested in the following browsers:
 Google Chrome and Safari